SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 > The Academics model is something that could be used as part of a much larger piece of software to help manage academic staff and their publications, such as a Current Research Information System (CRIS).
 > But, to do that we're going to need it in a suitable form - a Python package...
 >
-> Take the Academics model (just the reusable class definitions) and turn it into a Python package named `academics` to be used from a script:
+> Take the Academics model (just the reusable class definitions - not the testing code) and turn it into a Python package named `academics` to be used from a script:
 >
 > ~~~ python
 > from academics import Academic